What is the typical daily schedule?

 What is the Guatemalan currency and how can I get it?

 The Guatemalan Quetzal (GTQ) is the national currency.
-The easiest way to get quetzales is to bring crisp, flat, new U.S. dollars and exchange them at the airport.
+The easiest way for teens traveling without a parent to get quetzales is to bring crisp, flat, new U.S. dollars and exchange them at the airport.
 If you have a debit card and are looking for a better exchange rate, you can use an ATM; bring two different debit cards in case one is not accepted, and be sure that your debit card has a four-digit PIN.
-Please note that ATMs are not always dependable, and the town where we will be staying does not have an ATM or a bank.
-Most vendors only accept cash; however you should be able to use a credit card in many shops in Antigua.
+Please note that ATMs are not always dependable.
+Most vendors in the town where we will be staying only accept cash; however you should be able to use a credit card in many shops in Antigua.

 Are any immunizations required for travel to Guatemala?